CerbyFinance/ts-new-cerbymask/architecture.md

 #### crypto/

-All provider, network, etc. logic is stored in `crypto/` folder.
+All provider, network, etc. static logic and configs are stored in `crypto/` folder.

 #### hooks/